VictorTaelin/agbook/styleguide.md

 - The contents of a top-level module should have zero indentation.
 - Every subsequent nested scope should then be indented by an additional **two spaces**.

+### Empty Lines

+- All module headers should have a single empty line after them.
+- Ensure all files finish with a single empty line at the end.

 ### Primitives and Postulates

 - For a single declaration, it should be written on one line: